zjwegert/GridapTopOpt.jl/README.md

 # GridapTopOpt - `Wegert_et_al_2024` branch
-This branch contains the scripts and results for the referenced paper below and is locked to ensure that scripts, source code, and results matches that of the paper.
-Scripts and results are available as follows:
+This branch contains the scripts and results for the paper

+> Zachary J. Wegert, Jordi Manyer, Connor Mallon, Santiago Badia, and Vivien J. Challis (2024).
+"GridapTopOpt.jl: A scalable Julia toolbox for level set-based topology optimisation".
+In preparation.

+The scripts and results are available as follows:
 - `scripts/` contains `Paper_scripts/` and `Benchmarks/` that are used to generate the results from Section 4 and 5, respectively.
 - `results/` contains the benchmark results and job logs for Section 5 in `Benchmarks/`.
 The results for Section 4 are held in a [separate repository](https://github.com/zjwegert/Wegert_et_al_2024_Results) as the visualisation files (`.vtu`) are large.

+This branch is locked to ensure that scripts, source code, and results matches that of the paper.

 ## Installation/Usage
 We recommend using this branch of the package in develop mode, this ensures that files are readily available in `/.julia/dev/GridapTopOpt/`.
 Note that the `.julia` folder is located in the users home directory.
 For users who are familiarising themselves with Julia please follow these installation instructions: